Skip to main content

 Note: This action will remove the existing personal org connection visible in My org connections tab on your Salesforce orgs page in the app.

-Once a team-shared org connection has been added, you are then able Convert to a team-shared org.
+Once a team-shared org connection has been added, you are then able to Convert to a team-shared org.

 Convert to team-shared CI jobs